Selecting the Best Arm in One-Shot Multi-Arm RCTs: The Asymptotic Minimax-Regret Decision Framework for the Best-Population Selection Problem: Characterization of the MMR-Risk-Optimal Solution for the Best-Population Selection Problem

-Part (iv) of the preceding theorem can either be imposed as a constraint in finding the least-favorable prior numerically, or can be checked after a candidate least-favorable prior is found.
+Part (iv) can either be imposed as a constraint in finding the least-favorable prior numerically, or can be checked after a candidate least-favorable prior is found.
 We come back to this in Section \ref{sec:Applications}.
 We also note that Theorem \ref{thm:(Minimax-Theorem-for} (iv) under a slightly different set of assumptions can be found in Corollary to Theorem 2.2 of \citet{Kempthorne1987}.